rokizs51/biturl/README.md

 # Bit URL - URL Shortener Service

 Bit URL is a simple and efficient URL shortening service built with Go.
-It allows users to convert long URLs into shorter, more manageable links while providing features like link expiration and click tracking.
+It allows users to convert long URLs into shorter, more manageable links while providing features like link expiration, click tracking, and rate limiting.

 ## Features